Are you having a hard time figuring out if your bowl is oven-safe? It shouldn’t be that big of a problem.

 What Is Thermal Shock, And Why Is It A Risk?

-Thermal shock is a reaction that occurs when you heat the material and then try to cool it very quickly.
-The heat will expand the material, but the cold can make it contract so quickly that it will shatter.
+Thermal shock occurs when you heat a material and then try to cool it very quickly.
+The heat expands the material, but the cold can make it contract so quickly that it shatters.

 Thermal shock is what causes most failures in ceramic cookware, glass cookware, and stoneware.